Kolsha/grokking_sdi/twitter_search.md

   - 120GB per day * 365 days per year * 5 years = 219TB to store tweets for the next 5 years.
   - If **we never want to be more than 80% full at any time**, we need 219TB / 0.8 = 270TB of total storage.
   - If we want to **keep an extra copy of all tweets for fault tolerance** (i.e. data replication), we need 270TB * 2 = 540TB of total storage.
-  - Therefore, we need 540TB / 4TB per server = 135 servers to hold all the tweets.
+  - Therefore, we need 540TB / 4TB (**assume a modern server can store up to 4TB of data**) = 135 servers to hold all the tweets.
   - We can **partition our data based on TweetID**.

 - **Index**